davidosomething/dkowpconfig/README.md

   server name.
 You must edit this, it's currently set up with examples for various environments that you may or may not have.
 * Add your auth keys to `config/common-after.php` (or define per config).
+  You can also use getenv() and set them in your server environment.
 * There are values in `config/common-before.php` you really should change, such as the table prefix.
 * Fill in files `config/local-sample.php`, `config/dev-sample.php`, etc. as they
   correlate with the environments you specified in the `wp-config.php` file.
+    * Again, using getenv() to retrieve environment variables is recommended.
     * An example config for deploying to the [OpenShift](http://openshift.redhat.com/) PaaS is provided as `config/prod-sample.php`